protonemedia/laravel-splade-docs/x-modal.md

 </x-splade-modal>
 ```

-If you want to use a slideover, you have to put the attribute on the `x-splade-component` instead of the `Link` component.
-The `max-width` works with pre-loaded content as well.
+To use a slideover, you must put the attribute on the `x-splade-component` instead of the `Link` component.
+The `max-width` attribute works with pre-loaded content as well.

 ```blade
 <h1>Tickets & Tour Dates</h1>